Impact Factor based on 5 years of history. Copyright Clarivate Analytics.

 A base of five years may be more appropriate for journals in certain fields because the body of citations may not be large enough to make reasonable comparisons, or it may take longer than two years to publish and distribute leading to a longer period before others cite the work.

 Actual value is intentionally only displayed for the most recent year.
-Earlier values are available in the Journal Citation Reports from Thomson Reuters.
+Earlier values are available in the Journal Citation Reports from Clarivate Analytics.